GunnHJ/MiML/README.md

 # Description of project

-Use an applied example to illustrate how to fit a LASSO when using listwise deletion or multiple imputation to handle the missing data.
-We evaluated a separate approach, stacked approach, and MI-LASSO (Chen & Wang, 2013).
+This tutorial walks through how to fit a LASSO when using listwise deletion or multiple imputation to handle the missing data.
+We used an applied example from the ATN CARES to illustrate the separate approach, stacked approach, MI-LASSO (Chen & Wang, 2013), and listwise deletion.

 # Files